 About NeighborWorks America

 For more than 40 years, Neighborhood Reinvestment Corp., a national, nonpartisan nonprofit known as NeighborWorks America, has strived to make every community a place of opportunity.
-Our network of excellence includes more than 245 members in every state, the District of Columbia and Puerto Rico.
+Our network of excellence includes nearly 240 members in every state, the District of Columbia and Puerto Rico.
 NeighborWorks America offers grant funding, peer-exchange, technical assistance, evaluation tools and access to training, as the nation's leading trainer of housing and community development professionals.
 NeighborWorks network organizations provide residents in their communities with affordable homes, owned and rented; financial counseling and coaching; community building through resident engagement; and collaboration in the areas of health, employment and education.
-In the last five years, our organizations have generated more than $34 billion in investment across the country.